cmccomb/rust-automl/README.md

 Based on this output, you can then select the best model for the task.

 ## Features
-Currently this crate only includes AutoML features for regression.
+Currently this crate only includes AutoML features for regression and classification.
 - Regression
   - Decision Tree Regression
   - KNN Regression